 - Encouraging students to work with faculty to develop programs tailored to their particular backgrounds, interests, and future goals

-- Facilitating the combination of education courses with disciplines outside education
+- Facilitating the combination of education courses with disciplines outside of education

-Students in the PhD in Education program may choose from the following emphases in their program of study:
+Students in the PhD in Education program may choose from the following emphases:

-- 72 semester units (minimum) of course work, including the Pro-Seminar course, two research tool courses, and one transdisciplinary course (24 semester units may be transferred from prior graduate work)
+- 72 semester units (minimum) of course work, including the Pro-Seminar course, two research tool courses, a transdisciplinary course, and the Capstone Seminar course (20 semester units may be transferred from prior graduate work)

 - A qualifying oral examination